 In 2020, USAHS’ Meraki Nursing Honor Society became part of the Honor Society of Nursing, Sigma Theta Tau International (Sigma).
 Meraki is now Alpha Alpha Alpha (AAA), Chapter 575 of Sigma.
-The USAHS School of Nursing is proud to have our very own chapter within the second-largest nursing organization in the world.
-Sigma has approximately 135,000 active members across more than 700 U.S. campuses and chapters in over 80 countries and territories.*
+The USAHS School of Nursing is proud to have our very own chapter within this esteemed organization.

 Alpha Alpha Alpha, which boasts more than 140 active members, holds monthly meetings and inductions once per term.
 Membership is open to USAHS graduate nursing students.
 See the AAA webpage.